SailGP’s F50 catamaran - the fastest sail race boat in the world

 However, unlike most one-design classes, the F50 remains open to development.
 Top designers and engineers will constantly improve and evolve the boats to increase their performance and ensure they remain cutting edge.
 Ideas and designs will be tested and then implemented on each boat at the same time, ensuring each improvement is applied equally across the fleet, making the racing faster and more competitive.

-On-board cameras will deliver point-of-view racing while on-board microphones will give race fans the sensation they are on the race boat, as they listen in on the winning tactical calls.
+On-board cameras will deliver point-of-view racing while on-board microphones will give race fans the sensation that they are on the boat as they listen in on the winning tactical calls.

-All data recorded from all boats will be transmitted to the team coaches who will be able to analyze the data and communicate with their crews at pre-determined times during a race.
-These communications will be broadcast giving spectators a greater appreciation of the reasons why one crew may be outperforming another.
+All data recorded from the boats will be transmitted to the team coaches via the Oracle Cloud, giving them the ability to analyze performance and communicate with their crews at pre-determined times during a race.
+These communications will be broadcast, giving spectators a greater appreciation for the reasons why one crew may be outperforming another.

-The shared data will also be used to create a unique second-screen experience where fans will be able to select up to two teams to follow and receive key performance data from their boats.
+The data will also be used to create a unique second-screen experience via the SailGP App where fans will be able to select up to two teams to follow and receive key performance insights from their boats.
 All of this will be integrated into the most fan-friendly and informative race broadcast the sport has ever produced.

 Crucially, the F50 catamarans can be disassembled and transported between venues in standard 40-foot shipping containers.
 The boats can be assembled and readied for racing in each venue within 48 hours of arrival at the event village.